 5Sometimes instant transfers can be delayed.
 The recipient must use a valid debit card to claim funds.
 Once you are approved for a Chime Checking Account, see your issuing bank’s Deposit Account Agreement for full Pay Anyone Transfers details.
 Please see the back of your Chime debit card for your issuing bank.
 See Terms and Conditions.

 6The Annual Percentage Yield (“APY”) for the Chime Savings Account is variable and may change at any time.
-The disclosed APY is effective as of November 17, 2022.
+The disclosed APY is effective as of May 22, 2023.
 No minimum balance required.
 Must have $0.01 in savings to earn interest.

 7Early access to direct deposit funds depends on the timing of the submission of the payment file from the payer.
 We generally make these funds available on the day the payment file is received, which may be up to 2 days earlier than the scheduled payment date.